jmagman/flutter-wiki/Tree-hygiene.md

 "LGTM" on your PR, and you have addressed all their feedback. ("LGTM" means "Looks Good To Me".)

-If nobody reviews your PR within a few days, you can ask for a review via our [[Chat]] channels (start by asking in #hackers, saying what your patch does and providing a link).
+If nobody reviews your PR within a week, you can ask for a review via our [[Chat]] channels (start by asking in #hackers, saying what your patch does and providing a link).